KaanTanis/filament-password-confirmation/README.md

 ## Roadmap

-- [ ] Now working on post request.
+- [ ] Not working on post request.
 If user time is expired, the user will be redirected (or modal) to a password confirmation page.
 - [ ] Add more languages
 - [ ] Add more documentation
 - [ ] Get confirmation on critical actions even if the session doesn't expire